KrazyManJ/XMLTK/README.md

 just link Widgets to apply one configuration to multiple elements
 - <kbd>Custom Fonts</kbd> - with XMLTK you can import custom fonts from file using filepath, and then use them anywhere in your application
+- <kbd>Hover Tooltips</kbd> - add custom hints to your program by using tooltips (text that shows upon hovering over widget)

 ## Example